calebjmatthews/endless-desert/concept.md

   [X] Charcoal is twice as effective as fuel
   [X] Long-term exploration prep quests
   [X] Navbar to replace main dropdown menu
-  [ ] Navbar tabs to shine when content is new
+  [X] Additional message events: new quest from Firefly, quest ready to complete, trader left, new fortuity [ ] Fix message fetching
   [ ] Expensive trades to check whether "give" can result in min of 1 [ ] Fix buggy cooking
-  [ ] Add new easy Gate upgrade, wood based
   [ ] Remove De Nang, too boring
   [ ] Very early quest about displaced, beaten down, sassy royalty?
+Introduction into Alabaster society?
   [ ] Trader conversations
   [ ] Additional equipment, tea, jewels, and textile sources as trade goods [ ] Fortuity with options for new equipment quests
   [ ] More repeatable fortuities
   [ ] Max analysis increases with items studied
   [ ] Research leveling system
-  [ ] Repeat analysis gives less knowledge?
-100% => 50% => 25%?
+  [ ] Scale quests with research level
   [ ] Flashy display for rare trades
   [ ] Expeditions! (without crawling)